Lightweight graph-enhanced RAG framework combining knowledge graphs with vector retrieval for accurate, context-rich document question answering.

 Using hybrid mode for complex relational queries like 'how do these regulations interact?' and naive mode for simple factual lookups.

-New documents can be added to the index without re-processing the entire collection, and the graph structure updates automatically with new entities and relationships.
+New documents can be added to the index without re-processing the entire collection, and the graph structure updates with new entities and relationships.

 Use Case: